Medically reviewed by Kristin Hall, FNP

 As antibiotics, doxycycline monohydrate and doxycycline hyclate are equally effective.
 Both are tetracycline antibiotics, both work in the same way to stop bacterial growth and both are highly effective for a range of conditions.

-The key differences between doxycycline monohydrate and doxycycline hyclate is their structure and water solubility.
+Well, the key differences between doxycycline monohydrate and doxycycline hyclate is their structure and water solubility.
 But these differences do not have an effect on how well either works once absorbed in the body.

 A 1984 study with 12 volunteers taking the oral forms of both medications found that “there was no difference in absorption and bioavailability between the two preparations.”